Reform and opening up: 2012–2020

-Under Party general secretary Xi Jinping and his administration, the CCP has sought numerous reforms.
-Some of these had increased control over state-owned and private enterprises, at least 288 firms have revised their corporate charters to allow the Communist Party greater influence in corporate management, and to reflect the party line.
+Under CCP general secretary Xi Jinping and his administration, the CCP has sought numerous reforms, with the Third Plenum of the 18th Central Committee announcing that "market forces" would begin to play a "decisive" role in allocating resources.
+Xi launched the Shanghai Free-Trade Zone in August 2013, seen as part of the reforms.
+He has additionally voiced support for SOEs, and under him, at least 288 firms have revised their corporate charters by 2017 to allow the CCP greater influence in corporate management, and to reflect the party line.
 This trend also includes Hong Kong listed firms, who have traditionally downplayed their party links, but are now "redrafting bylaws to formally establish party committees that previously existed only at the group level."
-In other dimensions, according to Ray Dalio, the Xi era has also been marked by economic opening, greater market-oriented decision-making and discontinuation of support for poorly-managed state-owned enterprises.
+In other dimensions, according to Ray Dalio, the Xi era has also been marked by economic opening, greater market-oriented decision-making and discontinuation of support for poorly managed state-owned enterprises.

+Xi has increased the power of CCP bodies in economic decision-making, decreasing the influence of the State Council and the premier.
+His administration made it easier for banks to issue mortgages, increased foreign participation in the bond market, and increased the national currency renminbi's global role, helping it to join IMF's basket of special drawing right.
+His administration has also pursued a debt-deleveraging campaign, seeking to slow and cut the unsustainable amount of debt China has accrued during its economic growth.

+Xi's administration has also reoriented the economy to increase self-reliance, and accordingly launched two campaigns; Made in China 2025 and China Standards 2035, which have sought to scale up and displace US dominance in various high-tech sectors, though publicly China de-emphasized these plans due to the outbreak of a trade war with the U.S. in 2018.
+This is alongside more aggressive pursuit of trade policies, in line with an outlook that sees China move towards taking a more active role in writing the rules of trade.

+Some analysts have also added that the reform era has been scaled down significantly during the leadership of Xi when the reformists lost power, citing that Xi has reasserted state control over different aspects of Chinese society, including the economy.

 2020–present

-On 21 July 2020, general secretary of the Chinese Communist Party, Xi Jinping made a speech to a group of public and private business leaders at the entrepreneur forum in Beijing.
-Xi emphasized that "We must gradually form a new development pattern with the domestic internal circulation as the main body and the domestic and international dual circulations mutually promoting each other."

-Since then "internal circulation" became a hot word in China.
-Some Chinese worry that the emphasis of "internal circulation" signals returning to 1960s-era seclusion, and ending of Chinese economic reform.
+Xi has circulated a policy called dual circulation, meaning reorienting the economy towards domestic consumption while remaining open to foreign trade and investment.
+Since 2021, his administration has formulated the three red lines policy that aimed to deleverage the heavily indebted property sector.

 In September 2020, the CCP announced that it would strengthen United Front work in the private sector by establishing more party committees in the regional federations of industry and commerce (FIC), and by arranging a special liaison between FIC and the CCP.

-The Xi Jinping era had considerably different economic objectives, in line with two campaigns, Made in China 2025 and China Standards 2035 which sought to scale up and displace US dominance in various high-tech sectors.
-This is alongside more aggressive pursuit of trade policies, in line with an outlook that sees China move towards taking a more active role in writing the rules of trade.